BanklessDAO/bountybot-/README.md

  Refer to the Bounty Board web application, using the manual (non-Docker) mongoDB install [README](https://github.com/BanklessDAO/bounty-board), including the instructions for setting up your customer record in the Customers collection

- Put the MongoDB URI into your .env file (see above)
+ Put the MongoDB URI, minus the '/bountyboard' extension, into your .env file (see above)

 ### 6. Create LogDNA Account